alibahadircoskun/juniper-evpn-vxlan-lab/notes/README.md

 - Serve as a quick reference for Spine-Leaf topology, BGP, EVPN, VXLAN, and related protocols.
 - Provide contextual explanations and practical insights tied to my lab configurations.

-## Structure

-- Each note focuses on a specific topic or concept.
-- Configuration examples included where relevant.
-- Written in markdown for easy reading and editing.

 ## Contents

 1. [Spine-Leaf Overview](./spine-leaf-overview.md)